Dave Bartholomew: Imperial Records and Fats Domino

 Two years after they had first met in Houston, Lew Chudd asked Bartholomew to become Imperial's A&R man in New Orleans.
-Bartholomew produced Imperial's first national hits, "3 x 7 = 21", written by him and recorded by the female singer Jewel King, and "The Fat Man", recorded in December 1949 by a young pianist, Fats Domino.
-"The Fat Man" — based on the drug-themed "Junker's Blues", with lyrics rewritten by Bartholomew and Domino to attract a wider audience — reached No. 2 on the R&B chart and eventually sold over one million copies, kicking off Domino's career.
+Bartholomew produced Imperial's first national hits, "3 x 7 = 21", written by him and recorded by singer Jewel King, and "The Fat Man", recorded in December 1949 by a young pianist, Fats Domino.
+"The Fat Man" — based on the drug-themed "Junker's Blues", with lyrics rewritten by Bartholomew and Domino to attract a wider audience, reached number two on the R&B chart and eventually sold over one million copies, kicking off Domino's career.

 Both records featured Bartholomew's band, as did a succession of further hits through the 1950s.
 Bartholomew's "genial, steady-rolling arrangements" contributed to the music's success.
-Cosimo Matassa said, 'Many times I think Fats' very salvation was Dave being able to be stern enough and rigid enough to insist on things getting done...
-He was adamant as he could be about the discipline of the players.'
+Cosimo Matassa said, "Many times, I think Fats' very salvation was Dave being able to be stern enough and rigid enough to insist on things getting done...
+He was adamant as he could be about the discipline of the players."

-Bartholomew left Imperial after a disagreement with Chudd at the end of 1950, and for two years he recorded for other labels, including Decca, King and Specialty.
+Bartholomew left Imperial after a disagreement with Chudd at the end of 1950, and for two years, he recorded for other labels, including Decca, King, and Specialty.
 Among his recordings at King was "My Ding-a-Ling", which Bartholomew wrote and first recorded in January 1952; the song was later recorded by Chuck Berry, who had an international hit with it in 1972, although Berry substantially changed the song's arrangement and verses and claimed credit for writing it.
 While at Specialty, Bartholomew produced Lloyd Price's recording of "Lawdy Miss Clawdy", which featured Domino (uncredited) on piano.
-The single reached No. 1 on the R&B chart in mid-1952.
+The single reached number one on the R&B chart in mid-1952.